SFDO-Tooling/CumulusCI/docs/connected_orgs.md

 $ cci org connect <org_name> --connected-app custom
 ```

-To edit the Connected App\'s OAuth scopes:
+To edit the Connected App's OAuth scopes:

 1. In Lightning Experience, go to Setup \--\> Apps \--\> Apps Manager.
 2. Click the arrow on the far right side of the row that pertains to